-Paris prosecutor François Molins told reporters that two men wearing black balaclavas and armed with Kalashnikov machine guns entered the newsroom around 11:30 a.m., The Guardian reported.
-At the entrance, the attackers killed one person–whom Molins did not name–and proceeded to the second floor, where a Charlie Hebdo editorial meeting was taking place, reports said.
+On January 7, 2015, around 11:30 a.m., two men wearing black balaclavas armed with Kalashnikov machine guns entered the newsroom, news reports said.
+At the entrance, the attackers killed one person and proceeded to the second floor, where a Charlie Hebdo editorial meeting was taking place.

-The Guardian reported that among the victims were Cayat; Moustapha Ourrad, a copy editor for the paper; Philippe Honoré, a columnist for the paper; Stephane Charbonnier, editor of Charlie Hebdo; Bernard Maris, a shareholder and columnist who wrote under the penname “Uncle Bernard”; and cartoonists Jean Cabut, known as Cabu; Georges Wolinski; and Bernard Verlhac, known as Tignous.
+Among the victims were Cayat; Moustapha Ourrad, a copy editor; Philippe Honoré, a columnist; Stephane Charbonnier, editor of Charlie Hebdo; Bernard Maris, a shareholder and columnist who wrote under the pen name “Uncle Bernard”; and cartoonists Jean Cabut, known as Cabu, Georges Wolinski, and Bernard Verlhac, known as Tignous.

-Cayat was a practicing psychoanalyst and psychotherapist, but also wrote a bi-weekly column for Charlie Hebdo, called “Charlie Divan” (Charlie’s couch).
-She was also the author of a number of books and essays.
+Cayat was a practicing psychoanalyst and psychotherapist who wrote a biweekly column for Charlie Hebdo called “Charlie Divan” (Charlie’s couch).
+She was also the author of several books and essays.

-Charlie Hebdo has been under threat from Islamic extremists and under police protection since the magazine was fire-bombed in 2011, a day after it published a caricature of the Prophet Muhammad and a spoof edition “guest edited” by the Prophet, according to news reports.
+Charlie Hebdo has been under threat from Islamic extremists and under police protection since the magazine was firebombed in 2011, a day after it published a caricature of the Prophet Muhammad and a spoof edition “guest edited” by the Prophet.

 The attack occurred in a highly tense and politically volatile climate in a country confronted with the departure of hundreds of French citizens to fight with Islamic militants in Syria and Iraq; controversies around the place of Islam in French society; and the rise of the nationalist political party National Front, which topped the May 2014 elections to the European Parliament.

-Charlie Hebdo’s most recent cover featured a cartoon on writer Michel Houellebecq, whose new book published the same day as the attack, Soumission (Submission), imagined the victory of a Muslim president by 2022 in France, according to news reports.
+Charlie Hebdo’s most recent cover before the attack featured a cartoon of writer Michel Houellebecq, whose new book “Soumission” (Submission), published the same day as the attack, imagined the victory of a Muslim president by 2022 in France.

-In the days following the attack, police identified two brothers, Saïd and Chérif Kouachi, as the gunmen, according to news reports.
-On January 9, 2015, following a standoff with police during which the brothers held one hostage, the two were shot dead in a printing warehouse northeast of Paris, news reports said.
+In the days following the attack, police identified two brothers, Saïd and Chérif Kouachi, as the gunmen.
+On January 9, 2015, following a standoff with police during which the brothers held one hostage, the two were shot dead in a printing warehouse northeast of Paris.
 The hostage was freed.
-On the same day, police also shot dead Amedy Coulibaly, who had taken hostages at a supermarket in Paris on January 9 and was accused of having killed a police officer the day before, news reports said.

-On January 14, 2015, Al-Qaeda in the Arabian Peninsula, based in Yemen, issued a statement in which it claimed responsibility for the attack, according to news reports.
+On January 14, 2015, Al-Qaeda in the Arabian Peninsula based in Yemen issued a statement claiming responsibility for the attack.
 The statement said the attack was ordered by Al-Qaeda leader Ayman al-Zawahri and was in response to the publication’s caricatures of Prophet Muhammad.